Quick version: these are the best gifts for nurses after delivering your baby (or babies!).

 #4: Water bottles

 Another easy, budget friendly option is water bottles.
 Hospital water isn't always the tastiest and when you're walking 10,000+ steps per shift you need to stay hydrated!
-We nurses also really, really love reusable water bottles that will keep hot drinks hot and cold drinks cold for hours.
+We nurses also really, really love reusable water bottles that'll keep hot drinks hot and cold drinks cold for hours.
 Because depending on the day you may get a few sips in the morning before you have to abandon your drink for hours!
 I'm completely obsessed with these S'well travel mugs.
+This is also a GREAT one from a brand we all know and love!

-Using hand sanitizer a billion times a day and taking gloves on and off (and on and off) really does a number on nurses hands so we will never say no to yummy lotion.
+Using hand sanitizer a billion times a day and taking gloves on and off (and on and off) really does a number on nurses hands so we'll never say no to yummy lotion.
 Love these Philosophy Hand & Nail Creams.
-They smell amazing and they are the perfect size to throw into your bag or locker.
+They smell amazing and they're the perfect size to throw into your bag or locker.

 #7: Healthy snacks